2023 Best Value Nursing Bachelor's Degree Schools in Alabama

 The excellent bachelor’s degree programs at University of South Alabama helped the school earn the #3 place on this year’s ranking of the best value nursing schools in Alabama.
 USA is a fairly large public school located in the midsize city of Mobile.

-USA undergraduate students pay an average of $8,756 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at USA are $8,756 a year.
 While working on their Bachelor's Degree, nursing majors at USA accumulate an average of around $27,102 in student debt.
 This translates to an average monthly loan payment of $230, based on a 10-year repayment plan.

 Out of the 13 schools in Alabama that were part of this year’s ranking, The University of Alabama landed the # 4 spot on the list.
-Located in the small city of Tuscaloosa, UA is a public school with a very large student population.
+Located in the small city of Tuscaloosa, UA is a public college with a very large student population.

 UA also made our Best Nursing Bachelor’s Degree Schools in Alabama list, coming in at #4.

 Out of the 13 schools in Alabama that were part of this year’s ranking, Auburn University at Montgomery landed the # 5 spot on the list.
-AUM is a moderately-sized public school located in the medium-sized city of Montgomery.
+AUM is a moderately-sized public school located in the midsize city of Montgomery.

 In-state tuition fees for undergraduate students at AUM are $8,860 per year.
 Nursing majors at AUM take out an average of $28,126 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $124.